Liberal Arts Building 4210

 Meeting General Education Requirements/Competency/span>

-Every student in the university must complete ENGL 102 or ENGL 190 with a grade equivalent of 2.00 or higher in each course to satisfy the GenEd I.A requirement.
-Students may take additional courses to complete GenEd requirements.
-Many 200-level and some 300-level courses fulfill GenEd requirements.
-Philosophy, art, history, speech and theatre GenEd/University Core courses provide especially effective background for an English major.
-Students are encouraged to select elective courses in these areas in addition to those which fulfill GenEd/University Core requirements.
+Every student in the university must complete ENGL 102 or ENGL 190 with a grade equivalent of 2.00 or higher in either course to satisfy the GenEd I.A/Core 2 requirement.
+Students may take additional courses to complete GenEd/Core requirements.
+Many 200-level and some 300-level courses fulfill GenEd/Core requirements.
+Philosophy, art, history, speech and theatre GenEd/Core courses provide especially effective background for an English major.
+Students are encouraged to select elective courses in these areas in addition to those which fulfill GenEd/Core requirements.
 Students may select any of the following advanced writing courses to fulfill GenEd I.D: ENGL 310; ENGL 313; ENGL 315; ENGL 316; ENGL 317; ENGL 318.
 For Core (9), students may select any of the following courses to fulfill the Advanced Writing Seminar: ENGL 310; ENGL 313; ENGL 316; ENGL 317; ENGL 318.
 Students may, of course, take additional elective units in English.

 Records And Advising